 - The flight has to be booked as a return with specific dates on both legs (you can’t leave the return open-ended)

-- The flight must be return, i.e. not two one-ways like Melbourne to Cairns and then Brisbane to Melbourne
+- The flight cannot be an open-jaw, e.g. Melbourne to Cairns and then Brisbane to Melbourne

 - You can book the flight in someone else’s name

 - Once booked, you cannot change the name or route, nor can you cancel the booking, however, you can change the time/date of the flight by calling Amex on the number above and paying a $77 change fee + any fare difference

 All up—it’s not a particularly flexible ticket, so I’d avoid using it for travel where you need flexibility.